0%

 What Expenses Can You Deduct?

-Just like EU landlords, you can now subtract legitimate expenses such as:
+Just like EU landlords, British and non-EU landlords can now subtract legitimate expenses such as:

 • Local property tax (IBI)